AxonIQ/reference-guide/introduction/release-notes/rn-extensions/rn-tracing/rn-tracing-major-release.md

 Note that this extension currently is in a _milestone_ state.
 As such, users should consider we might introduce API changes in future releases.

+## Release 4.2

+We did not introduce any significant changes other than updating the extension to use Axon Framework release 4.2.

+Note that this extension currently is in a _milestone_ state.
+As such, users should consider we might introduce API changes in future releases.